MFES-HB: Efficient Hyperband with Multi-Fidelity Quality Measurements: Efficient Hyperband using Multi-Fidelity Quality Measurements

 \subsection{Discussions}

+\textbf{Novelty.} MFES-HB is the first method that explores to combine the benefits of both HB and Multi-fidelity Bayesian optimization (MFBO).
+The state-of-the-art BOHB only uses the high-fidelity measurements to guide configuration selection, while it suffers from the low-efficiency issue due to scarce high-fidelity measurements.
+To alleviate this issue, we propose to utilize massive low-fidelity measurements.
+However, utilizing the massive and cheap low-fidelity measurements in an effective and efficient manner is not trivial, and we need to balance the ``fidelities and \#measurements'' trade-off introduced in Sec.3.
+Further, we propose to build an ensemble surrogate, which can leverage the useful information from the multi-fidelity measurements to guide the configuration search.

-\emph{Convergence Analysis}: (1) MFES-HB also samples a constant fraction $\rho$ of the configurations randomly (Line 1 in Algorithm~\ref{algo:sample_func}), thus the theoretical guarantee of HB still holds in MFSE-HB.
-(2) When the high-fidelity measurements become sufficient, i.e., $N_K$ is larger than a threshold, $w_K$ will be set to $1$ in \sys.
+\textbf{Convergence Analysis.} (1) When the high-fidelity measurements become sufficient, i.e., $n_K$ is larger than a threshold, $w_K$ will be set to $1$ in \sys.
 Therefore, the convergence result of \sys will be no worse than the state-of-the-art BOHB's.
+(2) MFES-HB also samples a constant fraction $\rho$ of the configurations randomly (Line 1 in Algorithm~\ref{algo:sample_func}), thus the theoretical guarantee of HB still holds in MFSE-HB.
 We provide a detailed analysis of the two guarantees in Appendix A.1 of supplemental materials.